jcmartins/proposal/design/474-filters.md

 functionality similar to that which is available in Sensu 1.x.
 Sensu 2 filters will have a list of statements which are logically AND'd together after individual evaluation.
 These statements contain tokens and operators as provided by the [govaluate](https://github.com/Knetic/govaluate) library.

+Sensu 2.x filter statements must evaluate to boolean expressions.
+This means that they require a boolean operator in the expression.
+Sensu 1.x allowed "truthiness" to determine if the filter matched.
+For example, the _existence_ of a field would be enough for it to to match.
+In Sensu 2.x, you would have to explicitly do a type-appropriate comparison against the field's zero-value.
+For example, if you wanted to make sure the check had _some_ output, you would use the statement `event.Check.Output != ""`.

 In this sense, tokens are any dot-notated Sensu Event attribute.
-For example `event.check.state == "passing"` would first access the event's check object and retrieve the state of the check, then do an equality comparison to the string "passing".
-Govaluate provides us the ability to easily parse these statements and access tokens for substitution.
+For example `event.Check.State == "passing"` would first access the event's check object and retrieve the state of the check, then do an equality comparison to the string "passing".
+Govaluate provides us the ability to easily parse these statements and provides access to the event structure when we pass it in as a parameter.

 ## Rationale